piyushjaiswal76/Password_Generator/README.md

 # Password_Generator
-In Java, a password generator would be: "a Java program that generates random, secure passwords."
+In Python, a password generator would be: "a Python program that generates random, secure passwords."